Geely Binyue

-The Geely Binyue (吉利缤越) is a subcompact crossover SUV produced by Chinese auto manufacturer Geely since 22 August 2018.
-It is sold in international markets as the Geely Coolray.
+The Geely Binyue (吉利缤越) is a subcompact crossover SUV produced by Chinese auto manufacturer Geely Auto since 22 August 2018.
+It is sold in overseas markets as the Geely Coolray.

-First generation
+Overview

 The first generation Binyue was named "SX11" under development and was revealed in August 2018 as the Binyue.
 The Geely Binyue was positioned between the Geely Emgrand GS and the Geely Boyue within Geely's crossover portfolio, and is the first crossover based on the BMA platform.
-The Binyue 260T Sport Versions carry two unique "Geely Sport" logos, which are different from the former Earth Logo.
+The Binyue 260T Sport Versions carry two unique "Geely Sport" logos, which are different from the former "Earth" Logo.

-The engines available for the Binyue are a 1.0-litre three-cylinder turbo engine with 136 hp and a 1.5-litre turbo inline-three engine with 177 hp.
+The initial engine options available for the Binyue are a 1.0-litre three-cylinder turbo engine with 136 hp and a 1.5-litre turbo inline-three engine with 177 hp.